Skye-XD/desktop-icons-ng/README.md

 Other than using the Gtk4 toolkit, and now libadwaita, it has in addition, several new features, fixes and enhancements.

-The new web-widget layer can optionally launch helper backends defined per widget via `widget.json`. `HtmlWidgetHostWithBackend` spawns those commands directly from the widget bundle and exchanges newline-delimited JSON so widgets can render data produced by applications written in any language.
-This gives widget authors the power to integrate local system information or custom services well beyond what WebKit alone can access, so treat backend-enabled widgets like local applications and install only from trusted sources.

 ### UPDATE April 2025

 Application was rewritten, cleaned up and restructured completely and several new classes added for cleaner mantainance.